 Recommendation: Paper or plastic facestocks paired with Acucote’s GPX, Arctic, GR7, SX78 or EF701 adhesives.

 Materials that can be used to remanufacture paper.
 Some labels with a paper face and a repulpable adhesive can be remanufactured into paper using the conventional pulping process.

-Recommendation: Acucote GPX, SX78, GR7 and Arctic adhesives are certified repulpable and when used with paper facestocks are sustainable options.
+Recommendation: Acucote GPX, SX78, GR7, Arctic and EF701 adhesives are certified repulpable and when used with paper facestocks are sustainable options.